-Mark One) FIJE SECUDITIES EVOLVANCE ACT OF 1024 ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF Tor the fiscal year ended De OR temper 51, 2010 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number Sage Therape utics.
-Inc. (Exact Name of Registrant as Sp. · · · · Delaware (State or Other Jurisdiction of 27-4486580 (I.R.S.
-Employer Incorporation or Organization) Identification No.) 215 First Street Cambridge, Massachusetts 02142 (Address of Principal Executive Offices) (Zip Code) (617) 299-838 (Registrant's Telephone Number, I Securities registered pursuant to S - Title of each class Name of each exchange on which registered Common Stock, \$0.0001 par value NASDAQ Global Market Securities registered pursuant to Sect ion 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \boxtimes No \square Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant: (1) has filed all reports required to be fireceding 12 months (or for such shorter period that the registrant was required to file such repays.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted ubmitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months uch files).
-Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulegistrant's knowledge, in definitive proxy or information statements incorporated by reference Indicate by check mark whether the registrant is a large accelerated filer, an accelerated fil large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the 1 .
-1 (1) Accelerated filer arge accelerated filer  Ion-accelerated filer □ (Do not check if a smaller reporting company) Ion-accelerated filer □ (Do not check if a smaller reporting company) 2b-2 of the Exchange Act).
-Yes □ No ⊠ eld by non-affiliates of the registrant (without admitting that any person whose
+(Mark Oi ne) NNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 - 11 For the fiscal year ended I OR □ T TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file numb er: 001-36544 Caga Thayana Sage Therape (Exact Name of Registrant as S pecified in its Charter) Delaware 27-4486580 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 215 First Street 03143 Cambridge, Massachusetts (Address of Principal Executive Offices) 02142 (Zip Code) (617) 299-80 (Registrant's Telephone Number Securities registered pursuant to - Title of each class Name of each exchange on which registered Common Stock, \$0.0001 par value NASDAQ Global Market Securities registered pursuant to Se ction 12(g) of the Act: None In Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ⊠ No □ In dicate by check mark if the registrant is not required to file reports pursuant to Section 1 3 or Section 15(d) of the Exchange Act.
+Yes $\square$ No $\boxtimes$ preceding dicate by check mark whether the registrant: (1) has filed all reports required to be 12 months (or for such shorter period that the registrant was required to file such res $\boxtimes$ No $\square$ · · · · · · · · · · · · · · · · · · · submitted dicate by check mark whether the registrant has submitted electronically and poste and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 month).
+Yes $\boxtimes$ No $\square$ dicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Reg 's knowledge, in definitive proxy or information statements incorporated by referen dicate by check mark whether the registrant is a large accelerated filer, an accelera impany.
+See the definitions of "large accelerated filer", "accelerated filer", "smaller Act. elerated filer 🗵 Accelerated filer lerated filer $\Box$ (Do not check if a smaller reporting company) Growth Company $\Box$ Smaller reporting company an emerging growth company, indicate by check mark if the registrant has elected accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ not to use the extended transition period for complying with any new or revised In dicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$